Character Sheaves on Tori over Local Fields: Proofs of the Main Results

 In this section we compute the fundamental group of the pro-algebraic group $\lp{T}$ for a torus $T$ defined over $\K$.
 The fundamental group of the pro-algebraic group $\lp \G_m$ is known due to Serre (See \cite{Serre1961}).
 We use this result and the fact that the torus $T$ splits over a finite Galois extension $\E/\K$ to compute $\pi_1(\lp T)$.
 We first prove the following: \begin{lemma}{ } Let $\Gamma$ be a finite group acting on a commutative pro-algebraic group $G$ defined over $k$.
 Then we have $\pi_1(G^{\Gamma})=\pi_1(G)^\Gamma$. \end{lemma} \begin{proof}

 The proof of this lemma is similar to that of \cite[\S 2.3 Prop.
 4]{Serre1961}.
-Consider the set of $l$-co-chains $C^l(\Gamma,G)$.
-It is a pro-algebraic group as it is a product of a finite number of copies of $G$.
-The boundary map $C^l(\Gamma,G) \xrightarrow{d} C^{l+1}(\Gamma,G)$ is a morphism of pro-algebraic groups, which gives us the following exact sequence:
+An \(l\)-cochain is a function \(\Gamma^l\to G\).
+Let $C^l(\Gamma,G)$ be the group of $l$-cochains.
+This is a pro-algebraic group as it is isomorphic to a product of a finite number of copies of $G$.
+The boundary map $C^l(\Gamma, G) \xrightarrow{d} C^{l+1}(\Gamma,G)$ is a morphism of pro-algebraic groups, which gives us the following exact sequence:

 The functor $\pi_1$ is left-exact \cite[\S 10.2]{Serre1960}, and hence the following sequence is exact.